 Currently, most of us spend more time at home than we are used to.
 We study at home, we work at home, and maybe we are sick and at home.
-One challenge in adjusting to distance learning at home is that it can affect the structure and routines we have had before.
+A challenge with distance learning at home is creating structure and routines that work.

 To study at home